 This bill amends existing zoning laws to define and regulate child care centers within municipalities.
 It specifies that municipalities must allow the operation of child care centers by right on commercially zoned land, provided they comply with the licensing requirements set forth by the Department of Health and Human Services.
 The bill introduces new definitions for various types of child care centers and clarifies that family day care homes are not included in this definition.
-Additionally, it prohibits municipalities from adopting ordinances that differ from the established requirements of RSA 170-E and related rules.
+Additionally, it prohibits municipalities from adopting ordinances that differ from the established requirements of RSA 170-E and related rules, while allowing for some restrictions in industrial zones.

 HB1195 text: 674:16